Caspar (magus): Death

 Caspar is commemorated on the Feast of Epiphany along with the other members of the Magi; he is also commemorated in the Roman Catholic Church on his own feast day, 11 January.
 Following his return to his own country, avoiding King Herod, it is purported that Caspar celebrated Christmas with the other members of the Magi in Armenia in 54 AD.
 Caspar died on January 11, 55 AD, aged 109.

 Veneration

 In some parishes, it is traditional to bless chalk for each family so that they may mark the first initial of each of the three Magi over their doors as a blessing for protection.

+Commemoration

+The red epiphytic alga Chlidophyllon kaspar (originally named Porphyra kaspar) from Manawatāwhi Three Kings Islands is named after Caspar.